 - ReaLife: A weekly outreach that fosters relationships with at-risk youth in Marion by teaching them bible lessons, participating in activities, and sharing a meal.
 Meets at the Grant county boys and girls club, weekly on Tuesday nights.

 - The Red Barn: provides a place for middle and high school students to hang out before and after school.
-Interact with kids through games, one-on-one and small group discussions, weekly Bible studies and providing help with homework.
+Interact with kids through games, one-on-one and small group discussions, weekly Bible studies, and help with homework.

 - St. Martin’s: partners with St. Martin’s Community Center in Marion to provide meals, a food pantry, and a thrift store.
 Students often serve the Saturday meal, talk with individuals and clean up afterwards.